ATouhou/centralforsyning/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 define('SHORTPIXEL_API_KEY', 'APIKEY')
 where 'APIKEY' is the API Key received upon sign up.

+If configured that way, the API key will be used for all the sites of the multisite but will only be visible on the main site's Settings page, being hidden for the rest of the sites.

 = How does Bulk Optimization work? =

 The Bulk option makes ShortPixel optimize all your images at once (not one by one).
 You can do this in the Media > Bulk ShortPixel section by clicking on the **Compress all your images** button.